 Cycling instills a similar instinct in the cougar.
 Seeing prey riding past them will give them cause to run after and pounce.
 Cougars can leap incredible distances, and someone on a bike may not stand a chance.

-Of the twenty-seven fatal attacks on humans, over half have been on children under the age of thirteen.
-This is believed to be due to their size for several reasons.
+Of the twenty-seven fatal attacks on humans, over half have been on children under thirteen.
+This is believed to be due to its size for several reasons.

-Cougars eat small animals such as rabbits, hares, porcupines, and skunks, and children can be a similar size to their normal prey.
+Cougars eat small animals such as rabbits, hares, porcupines, skunks, and children similar in size to their normal prey.

-Many children have been preyed upon when bending down or picking something up, making them even smaller in stature to the cougar.
+Many children have been preyed upon when bending down or picking something up, making them even smaller in stature than the cougar.

-Pets, being a similar size to their normal prey of rabbits and hares, are attacked and eaten by cougars regularly.
+Being a similar size to their normal prey of rabbits and hares, pets are regularly attacked and eaten by cougars.
 As unfortunate as this is, it can also be deadly for the owners of the pets.

-The usual and completely understandable behavior of someone who is seeing their pet being attacked by a cougar is to try and get it back by any means necessary.
+The usual and completely understandable behavior of seeing their pet being attacked by a cougar is to try and get it back by any means necessary.

 I know I would do the same, and I think most pet owners would as well.
 However, this can lead to severe attacks and has even led to deaths in the past.

-Pets being attacked can lead to injuries not only for them but also for their owners, so if you are in cougar country, or if you do have cougars in your area, then please make sure your pets are safe and kept on a short leash.
+Pets being attacked can lead to injuries not only for them but also for their owners, so if you are in cougar country or have cougars in your area, please make sure your pets are safe and kept on a short leash.

 This may seem strange, but cougars will sometimes stand their ground against a human.
-Without moving, the cougar will watch the person, but one movement causes more injuries to humans than any others.
+Without moving, the cougar will watch the person, but one movement causes more injuries to humans than others.

 Bending down gives the illusion to the cougar that you have just got smaller.
 For them, smaller prey is easier to take down, so they almost always attack once someone bends down.

 It doesn’t matter if you are bending down to pick up a stick, a rock, or anything else.
 Doing this movement can be deadly, so avoid it if at all possible.